 Tucked away in the Suffolk countryside is one of my favourite places.
 Tuddenham Mill is less than half an hour away from Cambridge, so perfect for Sunday lunch or a break.

 A peaceful setting around the Mill

 The magical setting of their ancient watermill building and its twelve acres of Suffolk countryside includes the peaceful garden around the Mill and their kitchen gardens.
-Farm to fork or as Tuddenham Mill offers field to fork are my favourite places to stay or dine.
-I know it not only will be about the provenance of the food but the seasonality too.
+Farm to fork, or as Tuddenham Mill offers, field to fork, are my favourite places to stay or dine.
+I know it will be not only about the food’s provenance but also the seasonality.

 Dining at Tuddenham Mill

 Now four months onwards, we are going back to some normality.
 It will be difficult for many businesses in the hospitality industry as they will not be able to operate at their usual and well-needed capacity.
-I have always been a big supporter of the local food scene, and I will keep doing this, but differently.
-Please support your local shops, restaurants, cafes, pubs and not to forget the markets.
+I have always supported the local food scene, and I will keep doing this, but differently.
+Please support your local shops, restaurants, cafes, and pubs and don’t forget the local markets.
 They need you now more than ever.

 Must do dining experience

 p.s.
-If you can’t or don’t want to dine out then you don’t have to miss out on their delicious food.
+If you can’t or don’t want to dine out, you don’t have to miss out on their delicious food.
 Check out their menu for food at home.